27410/27410-2020-group-project-group-2-gsm-c-glutamicum/README.md

 ## Project summary (<300 words)
 Describe the overall aim of your project and what you have achieved.

+The aim of this project is to

+genome-scale metabolic models (GSMs).

 ## Project overview
 Describe how your project is organized ...

+The project can be viewed in the Report.ipynb notebook.
+This notebook contains an introduction to the project, including a literature review of the chosen compound and the potential chassis, respectively.
+It also contains a selection and assessement of the existing GSMs using MEM, and the application of computer-aided cell factory engineering

+ the GSM model and apply a number of strain design prediction algorithms